mlcommons/policies/RESULTS_GUIDELINES.md

 ## MLPerf results must clearly identify basic details in the main text, table, or figure

-Any use of results must clearly identify the following in the main text, table, or figure: submitting organization, benchmark name, and system under test.
+Any use of results must clearly identify the following in the main text, table, or figure: submitting organization, benchmark name, version, category, division, scenario if applicable, and system under test.
 For example:

-_SmartAI Corp achieved a score of 0.6 on the MLPerf Image Classification benchmark using a SmartCluster._
+_SmartAI Corp achieved a score of 0.6 in closed division on the MLPerf v0.7 Image Classification benchmark using a SmartCluster submitted in available category._

 For Closed Division benchmarks, the model name may be used instead of the benchmark name, e.g. "SSD" instead of "Object Detection (light-weight)".

 ## MLPerf results must include a detailed footnote

-Any use of results of must include the following in a footnote: benchmark suite, version, category and division, benchmark name and scenario if applicable, date and source of retrieval, MLPerf result ID (major-version.minor-version.entry.benchmark), and clear reference to MLPerf trademark.
+Any use of results of must include the following in a footnote: benchmark suite, version, and division, benchmark name and scenario if applicable, date and source of retrieval, MLPerf result ID (major-version.minor-version.entry.benchmark), and clear reference to MLPerf trademark.
 For example:

 _[1] MLPerf v0.5 Inference Closed ResNet-v1.5 offline.
 Retrieved from www.mlperf.org 21 December 2018, entry 0.5-12.
 MLPerf name and logo are trademarks.
 See www.mlperf.org for more information._